organicmaps/organicmaps/README.md

 This repository contains submodules.
 Clone it with `git clone --recursive`.
 If you forgot, run `git submodule update --init --recursive`.
+Please due to some hard coded paths for development environment do not use custom names for a repository root directory.
+At the moment it MUST remain "omim".

 ## Compilation